Rental Electric Scooter Accident Lawyer in DC

 Washington, DC Injury Attorneys Serving the Metro Area

-Washington, DC has a reputation for embracing new transportation programs and technology, which is why it was the first city in the U.S. and North America to introduce a bikeshare program.
-Over the years, new startups have expanded on the concept of bikesharing and ridesharing (i.e. Uber and Lyft) by offering similar services that allow customers to find, unlock, and rent electric scooters with the use of an app.
-Many in the city may welcome their popularity and convenience, but their novelty, higher speeds, and skyrocketing use by unsafe and negligent riders also make them serious hazards.
+Washington, DC, has a reputation for embracing new transportation programs and technology, which is why it was the first city in the U.S. and North America to introduce a bike-share program.
+Over the years, new startups have expanded on the concept of bike-sharing and ridesharing (i.e., Uber and Lyft) by offering similar services that allow customers to find, unlock, and rent electric scooters with an app.
+Many in the city may welcome their popularity and convenience.
+Still, their novelty, higher speeds, and skyrocketing use by unsafe and negligent riders also make them serious hazards.

-As rental e-scooters from companies like Bird, Lime, Skip, and a growing list of other startups become more common in the District, and expand into Maryland and Virginia, our legal team at Chaikin, Sherman, Cammarata & Siegel, P.C. is prepared to help victims whose affordable and purportedly fun rides don’t end as planned.
-We are also prepared to assist victims who are injured by negligent e-scooter riders.
+As rental e-scooters from companies like Bird, Lime, Skip, Spin, Lyft, and Jump and a growing list of other startups become more common in the District and expand into Maryland and Virginia, our legal team at Chaikin, Sherman, Cammarata & Siegel, P.C. is prepared to help victims whose affordable and purportedly fun rides don’t end as planned.
+We are also ready to assist victims injured by negligent e-scooter riders.
 Backed by decades of combined experience and led by Board Certified Civil Trial Specialists, our attorneys have the resources to help victims protect their rights after suffering injuries and losses in all types of scooter accidents.

 Why Clients Choose CSCS

 - Over Half a Billion Dollars in Compensation Recovered for Clients